reverb-app/reverb/ingress/README.md

 # Reverb - Ingress Server

-**Unlike the [Reverb CDK for AWS](), This directory is configured for local development, and thus does not provide any authentication requirements to access its API endpoints.
+**Unlike the [Reverb CDK for AWS](https://github.com/reverb-app/reverb-infrastructure), This directory is configured for local development, and thus does not provide any authentication requirements to access its API endpoints.
 If installing on production servers, make sure to implement any security features your application needs.**

-^^**_LINK TO CDK ON GH_**

 This server provides API endpoints for enqueueing your application's **Reverb jobs**, including events and webhooks.
 It also provides an endpoint for retrieving logs related to said jobs.
-Note that if you are using the [Reverb CDK for AWS](), any changes made to the ingress server must instead be made to the ingress Lambda initialized by that tool, as it is independent from the code in this directory.
+Note that if you are using the [Reverb CDK for AWS](https://github.com/reverb-app/reverb-infrastructure), any changes made to the ingress server must instead be made to the ingress Lambda initialized by that tool, as it is independent from the code in this directory.

-^^**_LINK TO CDK ON GH_**

 ## Install